robmasocco/AOS-TAG/ideas.md

 # EXTRAS

-- Definitions of system call numbers for the user code given by *make* after module insertion using *awk* to read numbers from pseudofiles.
+- Definitions of system call numbers for the user code given by *make* after module insertion using *awk*/*sed* to read numbers from pseudofiles and generate the header.
 - *__randomize_layout* of some structs?
-- Docs in here:
+- Docs:
     - Words first, pseudocode last.
 Maybe a totally different file for that.
     - A README for SCTH.
         Mention that we left it as a secondary module to experiment with exported symbols, module dependencies, and module locking, but that for simplicity we just modified it a tad bit, i.e. we added a mutex to make operations atomic.